danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > To accuse others for one’s own misfortunes is a sign of want of education; to accuse oneself shows that one’s education has begun; to accuse neither oneself nor others shows that one’s education is complete.</mark>
 >
 > 1. Be not elated at an excellence which is not your own.
-> If the horse in his pride were to say, 'I am handsome', we could bear with it.
+> If the horse in his pride were to say, "I am handsome", we could bear with it.
-> But when you say with pride, 'I have a handsome horse', know that the good horse is the ground of your pride.
+> But when you say with pride, "I have a handsome horse", know that the good horse is the ground of your pride.
 > You ask then what you can call your own.
 > The answer is - the way you deal with your impressions.
 > Therefore when you deal with your impressions in accord with nature, then you may be proud indeed, for your pride will be in a good which is your own.